inaneverb/ekacore/ekaerr/README.md

 Golang has very primitive error management by default.
 It's just error interface with `Error() string` method.
 All you can do w/o extern libraries is create a simple error message with some text, nothing more: `errors.New(...)` or `fmt.Errorf(...)`.

 What if you want stacktrace?
-Message's fields like IP addr, user's ID?
+LetterMessage's fields like IP addr, user's ID?
 Or add auxiliary messages for each stacktrace's frame that could be describe what happened in details?

 Imagine you define a func, that may be failed:
 ```go